lr-vu/site/index.md

             <dd>We joined the GraphMassivizer project.</dd>

         <dt>Dec 16, 2022</dt>
-            <dd>Congratulations to Thiviyan and Emile for the acceptance of their ICLR workshop proposal.
+            <dd>Congratulations to Thiviyan and Emile, for the acceptance of their ICLR workshop proposal.
 The workshop will
                 focus on neurosymbolic generative models.
 Have a look at <a href="https://nesygems.github.io/">the website
                 </a> or <a href="https://twitter.com/NeSy_GeMs">its twitter feed</a> for more information. </dd>

         <dt>Nov 21, 2022</dt>
-            <dd>Congratulations to Tae, Michael, Vincent, Mark, and Piek for their AAAI 2023 accepted paper <i>"A Machine with Short-Term, Episodic, and Semantic Memory Systems"</i>.</dd>
+            <dd>Congratulations to Tae and Michael, for their AAAI accepted paper <i>"A Machine with Short-Term, Episodic, and Semantic Memory Systems"</i>.</dd>

         <dt>Nov 1, 2022</dt>
             <dd>We are pleased to welcome <a href="https://research.vu.nl/en/persons/romy-vos"><em>Romy Vos</em></a> to the team.
 She will join us as a PhD student on <a href="https://www.pharmacoinformaticslab.nl/leapfrog/">the LeapFrog project</a>,